3BD4-Webdev-Kelompok8/PWA-STOPWATCH/README.md

 5. Add local storage to keep Stopwatch running in the background
 6. Use Postgre SQL for the database and Node JS for Backend (Server)
 7. Use Vue JS for Frontend (Client)
+8. Use PWA (Progressive Web Apps)

-See the [open issues](https://github.com/3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/3BD4-Webdev-Kelompok8/PWA-Stopwatch/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>